Lasting Power of Attorney and Deputyship

 Assigning Lasting Power of Attorney and Deputyship in Cumbria and the Lake District

 Trust Davenport & Scott Solicitors Limited to deliver services relating to Lasting Power of Attorney (LPA) or deputyships.
 Serving clients throughout Ambleside, Cumbria, and the Lake District, we produce legal documents to enable one or more people to either help you make decisions or make decisions on your behalf if you “lack mental capacity” due to an accident or illness.
-We also provide deputyships for those who don’t already have LPAs in place.
-Contact us today to discuss your needs.
+We can also assist in obtaining Deputyship should your loved one not have Lasting Powers of Attorney in place already but no longer has the capacity to make any decision for themselves.

 Lasting Power of Attorney (LPA)